eProsima/Discovery-Server/README.md

 #### test_5_EDP_UDP.xml

 This test introduces dummy publishers and subscribers to assess proper EDP discovery operation.
-A server and two clients are created.
-Each participant (server included) creates publishers and subscribers with different types and topics.
+A server and two clients are created, and each participant (server included) creates publishers and subscribers with different types and topics.
 At the end a snapshot is taken to verify all publishers and subscribers have been reported by all participants.
 Note that the tags *publisher* and *subscriber* have attributes to superseed topics specified in profiles.

 ```
   <servers>